Healthy Communities - Community Kitchens

 Community KItchens are a great way to gain knowledge and skills about nutritious food and food preparation.
 Most importantly are affordable, fun and a great way to socialise.

 Join our Community Kitchens ‘What’s Cooking?’ newsletter.
-Every winter, summer, spring and autumn we share important dates, seasonal produce, cooking tips and recipes.
+Every season we share important dates, seasonal produce, cooking tips and recipes.